Bethenny Frankel Is Still Processing Dennis' Death

 Real Housewives star Bethenny Frankel continues to process her recent loss.
-Frankel’s boyfriend, Dennis Shields died suddenly of a drug overdose, leaving the Skinnygirl mogul understandably in shock.
+Frankel’s boyfriend, Dennis Shields, died suddenly of a drug overdose, leaving the Skinnygirl mogul understandably in shock.
 Fans have been watching the Real Housewives of New York reunion, which was filmed before Shields died, and Frankel was already on edge with a number of the other housewives.

-Over the last day, Frankel posted on Twitter condolences to Meghan McCain on the death of her father John, and also thanked fans for understanding that she’s going to need time to recover from the passing of Dennis Shields.
+Today, Frankel posted on Twitter condolences to Meghan McCain on the death of her father John and also thanked fans for understanding that she’s going to need time to recover from the passing of Dennis Shields.

 “It’s hard to breathe & I appreciate you giving me the space & support to try to do so.
 It’s excruciating-sudden death is no closure & constant?s & memories.
 Our relationship is current so it’s painfully raw.
 Trying to stay healthy & move through it w tears & close friends.
 Xo.”